elefAntti/compiler_explorations/python_optics.md

 Profunctor Optics in Python
 ================================
-Profunctor optics are a pattern in functional programming that generalize a field access (Lense) or cast (Prism) in Object oriented languages.
+Profunctor optics are a pattern in functional programming that generalize a field access (Lense) or cast (Prism) in object oriented languages.
 Lense and Prism are duals: One focuses on a part and the other on an alternative.
 Thus Lense is a bit like getter/setter pair and a Prism is like downcast/upcast pair.
 There are also other possible optics.
 The cool thing about optics is that they are just functions and thus they compose: You can combine optics and you get optics.